Kindergarten Newsletter – May 2021 Kindergarten Registration Package 2021-22 – May 2021

 Kindergarten students who are riding the bus should receive a tag from their school showing the student’s afternoon bus route number and afternoon bus stop description.
 The identifying tag (yellow with a smiley face) and strap should be attached to your child’s back pack.
 This tag will assist drivers in identifying kindergarten students when they are departing the bus.
 Your child’s school will distribute the tags to each transported kindergarten student at the beginning of the school year.

 Please review the information on the tag to ensure that it is correct.
 Do not put this tag on your child’s bag if they will not be using the bus.
 Immediately contact your child’s teacher and school admin staff to ensure they know your child will not be using the bus.

 Your child must qualify for transportation from your home address in order to access busing to a caregiver whose address must also qualify for transportation to the same board designated school.

-In late August, families of eligible kindergarten students will receive a letter outlining your child’s:
+In late August, families of eligible kindergarten students will receive a communication outlining your child’s:

 - Pick up and drop off times